JoannaMacDev/JoannaMacDev.github.io/_posts/2019-06-02-The-Cell-Presenter.md

 ### Removing the Data Source Code from the UITableViewController

-Usually, the data handling code tends to get put in the `UITableViewController` subclass, simply because the `UITableViewDataSource` is implemented there by default.
-So we end up with boilerplate code like this in every table view controller we need to specialise to a given model.
+Usually, the data handling code tends to get put in the `UITableViewController` subclass, simply because the `UITableViewDataSource` delegate is implemented there by default.
+So, because Interface Builder doesn't allow us to use generic view controller classes, we end up with boilerplate code like this in every table view controller we need to specialise to a given model.

 ```
   public func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int